isabella232/advertising-cloud.en/help/integrations/analytics/macros-google-campaign-manager.md

 </ins>
 ```

-When a user clicks the ad<!-- ??? -->, Google Campaign Manager 360 sees `%pamo` in the URL suffix and dynamically inserts the value of the `amo` parameter into the URL.
+When a user clicks the ad, Google Campaign Manager 360 sees `%pamo` in the URL suffix and dynamically inserts the value of the `amo` parameter into the URL.